A01378649/NLP_Challenge/README.md

 ### Installing

+First create a <code>virtualenv</code>

+	virtualenv <env_name>

+Head to <env_name>/Scripts and execute:

+	activate

-I used anaconda to for dependency installation, so run this command in anaconda prompt:
+I used a normal Python 3.9 virtual environment.
+For dependency installation, run this command:

-	conda create --name <env_name> --file requirements.txt

-Activation of the environment may be needed, in order to do so, run:

-	conda activate <env_name>
+	pip install -r requirements.txt

 Furthermore *API Keys* for AWS and Google API keys should be provided in the ***.env*** file.